AST 2 Rockies Course? Grab a Seat.

 DO I NEED TO HAVE AN AST1 CERTIFICATE TO PARTICIPATE?

 Yes.
-Completion of the AST 1 is a prerequisite for participation on any AST 2 Course.
-We suggest strongly that your AST 1 is accompanied by at least 25-30 days or personal backcountry experience prior to booking the AST 2 Golden & Rogers Pass course.
+Completion of the AST 1 is a prerequisite for participation on any of our AST 2 Courses.
+We suggest strongly that your AST 1 is accompanied by at least 25-30 days or personal backcountry experience prior to booking the AST 2 Course.

 HOW MUCH SKIING & RIDING SHOULD I EXPECT ON COURSE?